evanmayer/rtlobs/README.md

 \*\* Implementation date undetermined

+## Installation:
+For now, you'll have to check out the repo by the usual means, and write your own scripts to use the utilities, or use them interactively in IPython or jupyter or something similar.
+Soon, an installation utility will be provided.

 ## Known dependencies:
 - Python 3
   - gpiozero (optional, enables addressing noise source switches with GPIO pins)